-- 1080p/2K or smaller - videos less than 2048x1152p are considered standard (this is also the recommendation for the horizontal ratio).
+Resolution: 1080p/2K or smaller - videos less than 2048x1152p are considered standard (this is also the recommendation for the horizontal ratio).
 Uscreen does not currently support 4k or higher videos.

-Codec: H.264 video codec - the most common codec and supported by almost every device
+Codec: H.264 video codec (this is the most common codec and supported by almost every device)

 Additional items you may want to check:

-It is important to note that large, uncompressed files or files in the wrong format, like FLV or M4V, will take longer to encode because we essentially need to encode these files in another format to serve on older devices.
-For the most part, they should be okay; we might recommend using the above guidelines when uploading videos to avoid any issues.
+It is important to note that large, uncompressed files or files in a different format, like FLV or M4V, will take longer to encode because we essentially need to encode these files in another format to work on older devices.
+For the most part, they should be okay, but we strongly recommend using the above guidelines when uploading videos to avoid any issues.
 Read our guide to understand more about different video formats and why we recommend MP4.

 NOTE: If you have TV Apps, all videos must be filmed on Fullscreen to ensure it fits the TV screen.
 This is required by Apple, Google, Amazon, and Roku.